 5 May 2021

-The Bill would create a new Office for Science Quality Assessment inside the National Audit Office to check the quality and reliability of scientific evidence behind government policies.
-It would also empower the Comptroller and Auditor-General to assess research used as the basis for published policy by public departments, ensuring policy is supported by sound science.
+This bill would create a new Office for Science Quality Assessment within the National Audit Office to check the quality of scientific evidence used in government policy.
+It would also give the Comptroller and Auditor-General power to assess any research used as the basis for published policy by a public department.
+The aim is to strengthen the integrity and reliability of science underpinning policy decisions.

 Generated 21 February 2026